 Vision: Building an Open Community of Practice for Filing and XBRL.

 Founder Member: Member applying until the day of incorporation of OpenFiling, i.e. 31 March 2011 COB.
-Having the same rights/duties than the Number Members, however Founder Members will be distinguished as “Openfiling Founder Member”.
+Having the same rights/duties than the Number Members, however Founder Members are distinguished as “Openfiling Founder Member”.

 Bylaws: These Bylaws of OpenFiling are an English translation provided for international members.
 The original and legally enforcing Bylaws are the Estatutos de la Asociación OpenFiling in Spanish, darfted using the predefined Bylaws as published by the Community of Madrid.
 Only the articles 1, 2 & 3 vary from an Association to other (i.e. name, objectives and activities).